Code-Institute-Submissions/cjhourican-milestoneproject1_Resub/README.md

 The photos used in this site were obtained from ...
 Acknowledgements

-I received inspiration for this project from X
+I received inspiration for this project from Teamwork.com Apple.com